sabnzbd/sabnzbd/main/win/par2/README_FIRST.txt

 *** Just to repeat, the NVIDIA CUDA version should be considered experimental. ***

---- Installing the pre-built Windows (32-bit) version ---
+--- Installing the pre-built Windows version (32-bit or 64-bit) ---

-The Windows version is a 32-bit Windows build of the concurrent version of par2cmdline 0.4.
-It is distributed as an executable (par2.exe) along with the required Intel Threading Building Blocks 2.1 library (tbb.dll) which comes from the tbb21_009oss_win.tar.gz distribution.
+The Windows version is distributed as an executable (par2.exe) which has built into it (i.e., statically linked) the Intel Threading Building Blocks 2.2 library, built from the tbb22_20090809oss_src.tar.gz distribution.
+The Windows version no longer requires a specific version of the C runtime library because the par2.exe executable is now built by statically linking with the C runtime library.

-The par2.exe and tbb.dll files included in this distribution require version 7.1 of the Microsoft C runtime libraries, which are probably already on your PC if it is running Windows 2000, Windows XP or Windows Vista.
-The Microsoft C runtime libraries are named MSVCP71.DLL and MSVCR71.DLL and are most likely to be in the C:\Windows\system32 folder.

-To install, place the par2.exe and tbb.dll files in a folder and invoke them from the command line.
+To install, copy the par2.exe file and then invoke it from the command line.

-To uninstall, delete the par2.exe and tbb.dll files along with any files from the distribution folder.
+To uninstall, delete the par2.exe file along with any files from the distribution folder.

 --- Installing the pre-built Mac OS X version ---

-The Mac version is a "fat" universal build of the concurrent version of par2cmdline 0.4 for Mac OS X 10.4 (32-bit binaries) and 10.5 (64-bit binaries).
-In other words, the par2 executable file contains both a 32-bit x86/PowerPC and a 64-bit x86_64/PowerPC-64-bit build of the par2 sources.
+The Mac version is an universal build of the concurrent version of par2cmdline 0.4 for Mac OS X 10.4 (32-bit binaries) and 10.5 (64-bit binaries).
+In other words, the par2 executable file contains both a 32-bit x86 and a 64-bit x86_64 build of the par2 sources.
-It is distributed as an executable (par2) along with the required Intel Threading Building Blocks 2.1 library (libtbb.dylib).
-The libtbb.dylib file is also "fat" universal (32-bit and 64-bit versions for x86/ppc/x86_64/ppc64 are contained inside it).
+It is distributed as an executable (par2) along with the required Intel Threading Building Blocks 2.2 library (libtbb.dylib).
+The libtbb.dylib file is also universal (32-bit and 64-bit versions for x86/x86_64 are inside it).

 To install, place the par2 and libtbb.dylib files in a folder and invoke them from the command line.